mephas/tteICE/README.md

 <!-- badges: end -->

-The goal of the package “ICHe9r1” is to estimate the treatment effect for time-to-event outcomes with intercurrent events under ICH E9 (R1).
+The goal of the package “tteICE” is to estimate the treatment effect for time-to-event outcomes with intercurrent events.

 ## Randomized trials and observational studies